emschu/oerc/README.md

 - Running an **HTTP server** to access program data in a simple Web-UI (`oerc server`)
 - By default, the server contains a small **client web application** for your browser to view the program data and your personal program recommendations
+- Support of XmlTV via CLI and HTTP Api

 With the help of `oerc` you can build and use your own private TV program recommendation tool while ALL information is processed and kept locally.